-- (19) The monitoring exercise was launched in February 2014 and covered the period from 1 January 2013 to 31 December 2013.
-In total 54 originator and 63 generic companies were asked to submit to the Commission a copy of all patent settlement agreements relevant for the EU/EEA markets.
-These companies were selected from the originator companies and generic companies that had cooperated with the Commission in the course of the sector inquiry6 including the subsequent monitoring exercises and/or were reported in the specialised press as having concluded a patent settlement in the period in question.
+- (19) The monitoring exercise was launched in February 2015 and covered the period from 1 January 2013 to 31 December 2014.
+In total 54 originator and 57 generic companies replied to the Commission's request to submit a copy of all patent settlement agreements relevant for the EU/EEA markets.
+These companies were selected from the originator companies and generic companies that had cooperated with the Commission in the course of the sector inquiry including the subsequent monitoring exercises and/or were reported in the specialised press as having concluded a patent settlement in the period in question.
 Hence it constitutes a representative sample of the industry.
-In order to minimise the administrative burden on the companies, they were asked to submit a copy of the agreements together with copies of all annexes, related agreements and amendments concluded between originator and generic companies and only limited additional background information.
-The Commission ensured that it received replies from all relevant operators. - (20) The statistics provided below, which are based on the companies' replies, concern only patent settlements in the narrow sense (i.e. settling a patent dispute, opposition procedure or litigation).
+In order to minimise the administrative burden on the companies, they were asked to submit a copy of the agreements together with copies of all annexes, related agreements and amendments concluded between originator and generic companies and only limited additional background information. - (20) The statistics provided below, which are based on the companies' replies, concern only patent settlements in the narrow sense (i.e. settling a patent dispute, opposition procedure or litigation).
 Where other agreements were submitted within the monitoring exercise, they were also analysed with respect to the question whether they amount to a side deal/related agreement but were otherwise disregarded.